A shoe made for the oceans

 Adidas has launched a prototype shoe with an upper made from materials produced using plastic recovered from the sea.
-The sneaker is constructed using Adidas manufacturing process, but the yarns are replaced with fibers made from ocean plastic waste and fishnets.
+The construction of the sneaker uses Adidas manufacturing process, but the yarns are replaced with fibers made from ocean plastic waste and fishnets.

-The shoe results from a collaboration between Adidas designer Alexander Taylor and Parley for the Oceans, an organization that addresses threats towards the oceans.
-The shoe was unveiled at an event organized by Parley for the Oceans and gain a lot of attention.
+The shoe results from a collaboration between Adidas designer Alexander Taylor and Parley for the Oceans.
+That is an organization that addresses threats towards the oceans.
+The launch of the shoe took place at an event organized by Parley for the Oceans and gain a lot of attention.

-The designer worked with “green” specialists, companies that are able to come up with new materials and transform those nets and plastics in materials that are suitable for shoe manufacturing.
+The designer worked with “green” specialists, companies that are able to come up with new materials.
+Then, transform those nets and plastics in materials that are suitable for shoe manufacturing.
 The shoe has the traditional Adidas Boost sole.

 These sneakers are part of a new collection, with no release date.
-The brand is looking for new ways to produce sustainable materials for other products.
-The sustainable collection is a way to raise awareness about the pollution of the ocean and destruction of aquatic ecosystems.
+Finally, the brand is looking for new ways to produce sustainable materials for other products.
+Also, the sustainable collection is a way to raise awareness about the destruction of aquatic ecosystems.